learn-academy-2021-delta/week-2-assessment-JBrady/interview-questions.md

   Your answer: Object destructuring is writing code in a more concise way resulting in less code with the same results.

   Researched answer: Object destructuring is a Javascript feature that lets you take out properties from objects and put them into variables.
 A clearer way of saying that is it lets you 'extract' properties from objects and 'bind' them into variables.
 You can extract multiple properties using a single statement.
 Before object destructuring existed in Javascript (pre-ES2015), you would have to declare each object property with var.
-If you hade 10 properties, you would need 10 var declarations.
+If you had 10 properties, you would need 10 var declarations.
 With destructuring, you can put them all in a single statement in one line of code.